rust-lang-ua/rustbook_ukrainian/second-edition/src/ch10-01-syntax.md

 In other words, `Option<T>` is an enum generic in type `T`.
 It has two
-variants: `Some`, which holds one value of type `T`, and a `None` variant that doesn't hold any value.
+variants: `Some`, which holds one value of type `T`, and a `None` variant that doesn’t hold any value.
 The standard library only has to have this one definition to support the creation of values of this enum that have any concrete type.
-The idea of "an optional value" is a more abstract concept than one specific type, and Rust lets us express this abstract concept without lots of duplication.
+The idea of “an optional value” is a more abstract concept than one specific type, and Rust lets us express this abstract concept without lots of duplication.